 The LSBA has stated that “[a]ll inquiries regarding the new lawyer advertising rules (whether for lawyer advertising within LSBA publications or for lawyer advertising in outside media outlets) should be directed to Richard P. Lemmler, Jr., Ethics Counsel, Louisiana State Bar Association, 601 St. Charles Avemue, New Orleans, LA 70130; toll free: 1-800-421-LSBA (5722), ext.
 144; direct dial: (504) 619-0144; fax: (504) 598-6753.
 The LSBA website for lawyer advertising is: http://www.lsba.org/Members/LawyerAdvertising.aspx.

 The Louisiana State Bar Association has assembled materials relating to lawyer advertising here: LSBA Resources on Lawyer Advertising.
-Among other resources, the LSBA has created a “Handbook on Lawyer Advertising and Solicitation” to help Louisiana lawyers understand the new advertising provisions that became effective on October 1, 2009.
+Among other resources, the LSBA has created a “Handbook on Lawyer Advertising and Solicitation” to help Louisiana lawyers understand the new advertising provisions that became effective on October 1, 2009, and was amended in 2016.
 The handbook includes, among other things:

 - An overview of applicable regulations broken down by the type of advertisement/communication to which they apply.